microsoft/sqlworkshops/AzureSQLLabs/Lab-MigratingToAzureSQLManagedInstance.md

 In this task, you will enable Read Scale-Out for the `TailspinToys` database, using the `ApplicationIntent` option in the connection string.
 This option dictates whether the connection is routed to the write replica or to a read-only replica.
 Specifically, if the `ApplicationIntent` value is `ReadWrite` (the default value), the connection will be directed to the database’s read-write replica.
 If the `ApplicationIntent` value is `ReadOnly`, the connection is routed to a read-only replica.
 <p><img style="margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkmark.png?raw=true"><b>Steps</b></p>

-1. Stop the application by closing the browser.
+1. Stop the application by closing the browser

-2. Now, in order to have the app connect to the read-only replica, open `appsettings.json`.
-In the `TailspinToysReadOnlyContext` line, paste the following parameter to end the line.
+2. In order to have the app connect to the read-only replica, open `appsettings.json`.
+In the `TailspinToysReadOnlyContext` line, paste the following parameter to end the line:

    ```sql
    ApplicationIntent=ReadOnly;